-Students will get up close and hands on with live tide pool animals.
-Through the use of puppets and live animals, students will learn about the places animals live, their adaptations to intertidal life, and how our conservation actions can affect them.
+Get up close and hands on with live tide pool animals.
+Through the use of puppets, live animals and discussion, students will learn about how these animals survive in their ever-changing habitat and how simple actions can help protect them.

-Students will learn about th elife cycle of Seattle’s most iconic animal, the salmon.
-With the use of storyboards and interactive role-playing activities, students will explore salmon from egg to adult and discover how our conservation actions affect these amazing fish.
+Learn about the life cycle of Seattle’s most iconic animal, the salmon.
+With the use of storyboards and interactive activities, students will explore salmon from egg to adult and discuss the many different factors that affect these amazing fish.

 Students learn best about their local environment through hands-on experiences in the outdoors.
-Our seasonal field labs combine classroom training with the best of field science to foster student learning about the processes of nature in our local watershed and at the beach.
-In the 2013-2014 school year, we will be piloting several new field lab programs.
+Our seasonal field labs combine classroom programming with a field experience to foster student learning in our local watershed or at the beach.

 In this two-part program, a presentation at the Aquarium or in your classroom is followed by a field program that explores selected sites on the Cedar River when salmon are spawning.
 Students will look for salmon, investigate salmon habitat and learn how we share the river with the fish.

 Beach Field Lab

 In this two-part program, a presentation at the Aquarium or your classroom is followed by a field program.
 The field program explores a local beach with many opportunities to meet and learn about the sea life revealed at low tide.